NaturalHistoryMuseum/pylibdmtx/README.md

 The older
 [pydmtx](https://sourceforge.net/p/libdmtx/dmtx-wrappers/ci/master/tree/python/)
 package is stuck in Python 2.x-land.
-This pure-Python `ctypes`-based package brings `libdmtx` to Python 2.7 and to Python 3.4 or greater.
+This pure-Python package uses `ctypes` to bring `libdmtx` to Python 2.7 and Python 3.4 or greater.

 ## Installation